LeandroPata/LinuxTools/README.md

 ## getInstalledPackages.service and getInstalledPackages.timer

-Automates getInstalledPackages execution and executes the script once a month.
+Automates getInstalledPackages execution and executes the script once a week.
 Should be placed in /etc/systemd/system/

 ```